fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/upgrade-operator.md

 ## Prerequisites

 * You must already be running Portworx through the Operator, this method will not work for other Portworx deployments
+* You must be running the [latest available version](https://github.com/libopenstorage/operator/releases) of the Operator

 ## Upgrade Portworx